The complete guide to change manager roles and responsibilities

 Ensuring only approved changes are deployed

-Change Managers are the gatekeepers who ensure that only authorized changes are implemented, using discovery tools and other methods to detect and prevent unauthorized alterations to the IT infrastructure.
+Change managers ensure that only authorized changes are implemented, using discovery tools and other methods to detect and prevent unauthorized alterations to the IT infrastructure.

-Change Managers are pivotal in guiding organizations through periods of transition, necessitating a unique blend of skills and qualifications to manage the intricacies of change in the IT landscape effectively.
+Change managers play a key role in guiding organizations through periods of transition, necessitating a unique blend of skills and qualifications to manage the intricacies of change in the IT landscape effectively.
+Here are the vital skills and qualifications needed to become a change manager:

 Skills